nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Stubs**

 Stubs were used to test features and classes in isolation, so that any bugs in dependencies will not affect the tests that are in place.
-Use of stubs were most common in testing model, commands and parsers, as they have a lot of dependencies that make it difficult to test the entire logic in total.
+Use of stubs is common in our testing for models, as they have a lot of dependencies that make it difficult to test the entire logic in total.
+The model stubs are in use when testing other classes like commands.
 Stubs help to isolate dependencies so that each component's logic are tested without being affected by other components.

 ### **Integration Testing**